 Queen Victoria Markets: Melbourne is no stranger to winter.
 In fact, the city definitely has a unique vibrancy during this season.
 One famous go-to spot is the Queen Victoria Markets.
 Open from Tuesday-Sunday, you'll want to bring plenty of cash, with the stalls ranging from fresh food and beverages, to handmade jewels—and everything in between.
 Hit up the winter night markets for mulled wine and other delicious treats.

 Spend the day at cafes: If there's one thing Melbourne is known for, it's the cafes.
-So it's definitely worth hibernating in a cosy spot and filling up at The Kettle Black, Auction Rooms and Higher Ground while you're there.
+So it's definitely worth hibernating in a cozy spot and filling up at The Kettle Black, Auction Rooms and Higher Ground while you're there.

 The Australian Ballet: Home to country's most prestigious ballet company, it's definitely worth spending an evening sipping champagne and entering the ethereal world of ballet.
 With a plethora of shows taking place across the year, you're bound to find a show that tickles your fancy.